 Working With Suppliers

-We expect the same behavior from our suppliers that we demand of ourselves: to behave ethically and responsibly.
+We expect the same behavior from our suppliers that we demand of ourselves: to act ethically and responsibly.
 Consequently, we have established several protocols to ensure that our suppliers meet our standards.

 Supplier Code of Conduct

-The Code requires suppliers to demonstrate respect for people and fundamental human rights, including but not limited to, providing suitable work environments and ensuring that child, forced or slave labor is excluded from their supply chain.
-As outlined in the Code, we also expect suppliers to comply with laws and regulations pertaining to anti-corruption and anti-bribery practices.
-The principles of the Code also are included in the terms and conditions included in the contracts we establish with our suppliers.
+Our Supplier Code requires suppliers to demonstrate respect for people and fundamental human rights, including but not limited to, providing suitable work environments and ensuring that child, forced or slave labor is excluded from their supply chain.
+As outlined in the Supplier Code, we also expect suppliers to comply with laws and regulations pertaining to anti-corruption and anti-bribery practices.
+Compliance with the expectations in our Supplier Code of Conduct is a requirement outlined in our standard terms and conditions with all suppliers, and is just one element of our supply chain risk management program.

 Supplier Risk Management